 Below you’ll find the best formulas and methods that you can use to calculate a fair rental split.

-Ways to Split Rent Fairly Between Roommates
+How to Split Rent Methods

-- Rental Split Using Sperner’s Iemma
+- How to Split Rent Using Sperner’s Iemma

 Splitting rent evenly can work well in cases where the rooms are of equal size or when the roommates value each room similarly, but that’s rarely the case.
 Individual rooms might be different sizes or have various amenities, such as a view, a more spacious closet, or even an en-suite bathroom.
 However, if you and your roommates think the rooms are more or less equal, this is the way to go as it’s incredibly straightforward.

-Another way to split the rent is based on the square footage of the bedrooms.
+Another way to split the rent is based on the square footage or room size of the bedrooms.
 To do this, you’d first want to assign a value to the common areas, and then calculate the rent for each room based on its size.
 Let’s say you’re renting a two-bedroom apartment, and one room is 120 square feet while the other is 80.
 You’d start by assigning a value to the common space, let’s say $300, and then you’d use a calculator to figure out the rent split for each room.
 The formula would look like this:

 Room Rent (Total rent - Common Area Rent) / Combined Room Size = Price Per Square Foot; PPSQ x Room Size = Room Rent.